Edward John Trelawny: Assassination attempt

 Tension between Trelawny and his two English companions Fenton and Whitcomb had been growing.
 When a shooting match was proposed, Trelawny arrogantly said that even with a pistol he could outshoot the other two with rifles.
 During the contest, when Trelawny was checking the target, he was shot in the back by Whitcomb, who was urged on by Fenton.
 Fenton was quickly shot and killed by one of Trelawny's Greek soldiers.
 Seeing this, Whitcomb tried to flee but was captured by soldiers.
 The soldiers initially hung Whitcomb off a cliff by his ankles as punishment, but Trelawny asked them to stop and they imprisoned the man.
-There was no doctor available and Trelawny lived on a diet of raw eggs that was suggested by his wife, who attended to him there.
+There was no doctor available and Trelawny lived on a diet of raw eggs that was suggested by his wife, who tended to him there.
 He needed to have a musket ball removed, however.
 His men soon kidnapped a Klept doctor and forced him to operate at gunpoint.
 The doctor's efforts were unsuccessful.
 Although Trelawny was in poor condition for several weeks he eventually recovered.
 His living assailant was later released.
 The soldiers wanted to roast Whitcomb alive, but Trelawny insisted on releasing him.

 Trelawny was bedridden for five weeks after he was shot.
 After word spread to England that Trelawny had survived, many of his relatives unsuccessfully lobbied the British government to extract him from Greece.
 The British Army Major D'Arcy Bacon learned of his situation and came to an agreement with Mavrokordatos to allow Trelawny to leave Greece.
 Bacon went searching for Trelawny and was captured by some of Odysseas' soldiers.
 They had mistaken him for a doctor and hoped that he would operate on Trelawny.
 A British Corvette sailed to Corinth to pick him up, Tarsitsa accompanied him.
 His story was widely published in English newspapers then.
 Some biographers believe that Fenton and Whitcomb were bribed by Mavrokordatos to kill Trelawny and give over the cave.
 Bacon successfully lobbied the Greek government to allow him to leave the country.
 Odysseas was executed in Athens shortly before the attempt on Trelawny's life.
 Trelawny regained full use of his arm, but he walked with a slight hunch after recovering from his injury.